 The Sapphire Reserve is a feature-rich card that should have you considering if the current card you're using is the most rewarding.
 Here are the standout benefits that come with the Sapphire Reserve:

-- 50,000-point Signup Bonus – After you meet the spend requirement of $4,000 within the first three months of account opening, you'll be awarded 50,000 Ultimate Rewards.
+- Earn 50,000 bonus points – Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 Depending on how you choose to redeem these points you could have two nights at an all-inclusive luxury resort, a round-trip business class ticket to Europe, and many other options — check out 19 different ways to redeem Ultimate Rewards.
 Remember, always check award availability before transferring your points.

 - $300 Annual Travel Credit – While this isn't free money, it can colloquially be thought of as such.
 The Sapphire Reserve carries a $450 annual fee, but the $300 travel credit helps offset a significant portion of that cost.
 Some cards, such as The Platinum Card® from American Express offer a $200 travel credit (against a $550 annual fee – Rates & Fees) but come with more restrictions on its use.
 This $300 credit can be used to cover most travel expenses, including the cost of airfare.
 If you're spending more than $300 per year on travel, this is an excellent way to help offset the annual fee.
 Keep in mind; this benefit refreshes each cardmember year.